 Becoming an Optician in Connecticut

-As an optician you will work closely with patients to fill vision prescriptions, help pick out new frames and educate customers on their vision care options.
+As an optician, you will work closely with patients to fill vision prescriptions, help pick out new frames, and educate customers on their vision care options.
 Depending on where you are employed, some opticians in Connecticut are expected to perform administrative duties as well as cut and fit frames and lenses in the lab.
-Opticians work in a variety of settings including private ophthalmic practices, retail vision chains, hospitals and clinics.
+Opticians work in a variety of settings including private ophthalmic practices, retail vision chains, hospitals, and clinics.
 Most opticians are outgoing by nature and have a genuine love for helping others.[En Español]

-Licensing for Opticians in Connecticut
+Licensed Opticians in Connecticut

 - Have an associate’s degree or equivalent work experience (at least four years or 8,000 hours)